bokkagroup/atom/README.md

 ```

 __Why take this approach?__
 First and foremost `index.php` is the point of entry for all themes.
 If all of our code is executed from a single point of entry there shouldn't be confusion as to what is running and why.
-Using a template filename like `single-carrots.php` allows Wordpress to create a little "magic" for us that obfuscates why and when our code is being executed.
+Using a template filename like `single-carrots.php` allows WordPress to create a little "magic" for us that obfuscates why and when our code is being executed.

 Essentially this methodology creates a trail of breadcrumbs that will make it easier for us to debug our code in the future.
 While there is nothing inherently wrong with the filename methodology, it can make things confusing when a new developer dives into your codebase and has a hard time finding where your templates are loading from.
 All that said, this should make our themes more maintainable and extendable moving forward. `note: this theme & BokkaMVC  don't prevent you from using the filename methodology, you can use these two methodologies along side one another.`